yan-nick-91/vue_todo_with_mock_db/README.md

 >
 > This app is not built for deployment purposes.
 Therefore, it must be run locally using the command described above this information section.
 >
-> This can usually be done with every IDE
+> This can usually be done with every IDE.

 ### Type-Check, Compile and Minify for Production